-Filled with pork and greens, this easy black eyed pea soup recipe is packed with lucky foods for the New Year!
-Using canned black eyed peas and pre-cooked kielbasa in this soup gives you maximum flavor with minimum effort.
+Filled with pork and greens, this easy black eyed pea soup recipe uses canned black eyed peas and pre-cooked kielbasa for maximum flavor with minimum effort.
+It's packed with lucky foods for New Year's Day or any day!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 I want you to have good luck and prosperity in the New Year, so I suggest you make this easy black eyed pea soup recipe, pronto.
-It's filled with many of the traditional New Year's Day foods.
-Greens and black-eyed peas to bring money and prosperity, and pork to keep you moving forward toward bigger and better things.
+It's filled with many of the traditional New Year's Day foods like greens and black-eyed peas to bring money and prosperity, and pork to keep you moving forward toward bigger and better things.

 You can make it ahead, so it's ready on New Year's Day when you're too tired and hungover to do anything but reheat.
 It's full of rich flavor from kielbasa and bacon.
 The longer it simmers, the more pork-y flavor, and the more earthiness from the black-eyed peas.